Sawo-Community/Sawo-Docs/Django/Integrate-SAWO-In-Django.rst

 We need to follow a few steps to get SAWO integrated into our application.

-1. As the first step to getting our Flask App to run with SAWO login, we need an essential component, which is the “SAWO API key”.
+1. As the first step to getting our Django App to run with SAWO login, we need an essential component, which is the “SAWO API key”.
 You are probably wondering where we can get these, right?
 For that, we have to create a project in the SAWO Dashboard, where we can go directly by clicking `here <https://dev.sawolabs.com/>`__.

 1.1 Click the “create new project” button.
 Choose the platform on which we will create our project, where we will be able to see the code beforehand.
-In this case, it will be “web” as we are creating it on Flask.
+In this case, it will be “web” as we are creating it on Django.
 Click continue.

 .. image:: ../images/SAWO%201.png